eSentire/nmap-esentire/README.md

 |       https://weakdh.org
 ```

-#### Incorrectly Generated Diffie-Hellman Group Parameters
+#### Potentially Unsafe Diffie-Hellman Group Parameters
 ```
-|   Diffie-Hellman Key Exchange Incorrectly Generated Group Parameters
+|   Diffie-Hellman Key Exchange Potentially Unsafe Group Parameters
 |     State: LIKELY VULNERABLE
-|       This TLS service appears to be using non-safe group parameters that do not
+|       This TLS service appears to be using a modulus that is not a safe prime and does
-|       correspond to any well-known DSA group for Diffie-Hellman key exchange.
-If the
+|       not correspond to any well-known DSA group for Diffie-Hellman key exchange.
+|       These parameters MAY be secure if:
-|       parameters were not generated according to the procedure described in FIPS 186
+|       - They were generated according to the procedure described in FIPS 186-4 for
-|       (for example, if the group parameters were randomly generated without checking
-|       for the additional properties required for security), this configuration could
-|       be exploited by an attacker to recover the encryption keys for any session.
+|         DSA Domain Parameter Generation, or
+|       - The generator g generates a subgroup of large prime order
+|       Additional testing may be required to verify the security of these parameters.
 |     Check results:
 |       NON-SAFE DH GROUP 1
 |         Cipher Suite: TLS_DHE_RSA_WITH_3DES_EDE_CBC_SHA